cristinadefoe/liri-node-app/README.md

-# LIRI-Node-App: Node.js Homework #8
+# LIRI-Node-App

 This is a LIRI application (Language Interpretation and Recognition Interface) which allows the user to use the command line node app that accepts the values of certain parameters and returns data.
-For instance, a user ca run node liri.js and include the following commands and it will output the data related to the user's request.
+For instance, a user can run node liri.js and include the following command and it will output the data related to the user's request.

     - `my-tweets`
     - `spotify-this-song`